Dasharo/docs/docs/unified-test-documentation/dasharo-compatibility/31N-usb-boot.md

 # Dasharo Compatibility: USB Boot

-## UBT001.001 USB detect and boot after coldboot
+## UBT001.001 USB detect and boot after cold boot

 **Test description**

-This test aims to verify that the DUT properly detects USB device and boots into the operating system after coldboot (reboot realized by power supply cutting off then restoring back).
+This test aims to verify that the DUT properly detects USB device and boots into the operating system after cold boot (reboot realized by power supply cutting off then restoring back).
 This test case may be re-done several times to specify the platform and connection stability.